scidsg/hushline/docs/README.md

 ## Installation

-Save the provided installation script as a shell script (e.g., install_hush_line.sh).

-Run the script in the terminal with the following command:
+To install Hush Line, simply run the script in the terminal with the following command:

 ### Tor + Public Web
 ```